 How to sterilise jars in the dishwasher

-Sterilising jars in the dishwasher is probably the easiest method, and works really well if you’ve got an extra hot setting on your machine.
+Sterilising jam jars in the dishwasher is probably the easiest method and works well if you’ve got an extra hot setting on your machine.
+It’s also the only approach that lets you sterilise the metallic lids in the same way as the glass jars.
+This method also uses the most water, however, so if you want to save water, consider the oven and microwave methods.
 Sterilising jars for jam making in this way is straightforward with the following steps:

 - Make sure the dishwasher is empty and clean.